Cheek (Malar) & Chin Augmentation

 PLANNING YOUR SURGERY

-Our doctors make sure your questions are answered and your goals are understood.
+Our surgeons will ensure your questions are answered and your goals are understood.
 Patient expectations are important to discuss at the consultation.
 Surgical technique is individualized to each patient based on severity of cheek or chin deficiency or deformity.
 Be sure to mention smoking, medications, medical history, and previous surgeries.
 Surgical approach and implants available are tailored to each patient.
 A detailed history and physical examination will be performed to assess weather chin or cheek augmentation with implants is the right surgical option.

 PREPARING FOR YOUR SURGERY

 Detailed instructions on activity before and after surgery will be discussed.
-Your surgeon will give you specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level, and smoking.
+Our qualified staff will give you specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level, and smoking.
 Carefully following these instructions will help your surgery and your recovery proceed more smoothly.

 If you smoke, plan to quit at least 4-6 weeks before the scheduled surgery otherwise an increased risk for infection and wound healing will occur.
 Avoid sun exposure before and after surgery as this may interfere with your scar.